 Psychologists who have studied the development of dreaming in children find that the accounts of dreaming that are similar to those of adults start to appear at about age three, when the infant is acquiring language and propositional thought.
 Children's dreams then become more and more complex and interesting up until about age seven, when most of the formal adult dream characteristics are reported.
 Taken together with animal evidence, this suggests that brain activation is not enough to produce dreaming.
 The upper brain circuits that support language and propositional thought must be functional in order for dreaming to occur.
-The fact that human and other mammalian newborns have so much more brain activation in sleep than adults, together with the fact that the dreaming of children is relatively impoverished, also suggests that REM sleep is important for development in some ways that dreaming does not predict.

-religion, has an entirely somatic (bodily) and secular meaning.
-If I do not yet make myself entirely clear, let me add that the formalist approach to dreaming reveals that fictitious movement - the sense of moving in dream space - is a powerful point in favour of Llinas' theory.
-Another point is that the only dimension of orientation that is secure in dreaming is the sense of self - I am always at the centre of the vortex that is my dream.
+The fact that human and other mammalian newborns have so much more brain activation in sleep than adults, together with the fact that the dreaming of children is relatively impoverished, also suggests that REM sleep is important for development in some ways that dreaming does not predict. to reactivate the brain basis of self-hood that is embedded in our built-in capacity to generate movement.
+Put another way, our dreams-so constantly and elaborately animated-remind us that we were born with an already huge talent for movement and for the sensorimotor perceptions of movement that become the centre of our sense of self as agents.
+Speculating further, we might imagine that every night, after 90 minutes and for at least two hours, we are 'born again', where that phrase, borrowed from fundamentalist religion, has an entirely somatic (bodily) and secular meaning.
+If I do not yet make myself entirely clear, let me add that the formalist approach to dreaming reveals that fictitious movement-the sense of moving in dream space-is a powerful point in favour of Llinas' theory.
+Another point is that the only dimension of orientation that is secure in dreaming is the sense of self-I am always at the centre of the vortex that is my dream.